DarioJejer/Media.Monks-Challenge/media-monks-challenge/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the media-monks-challenge directory, you can run:

 ### `npm start`